apache/incubator-livy/docs/rest-api.md

 Like pyspark, if Livy is running in ``local`` mode, just set the environment variable.
 If the session is running in ``yarn-cluster`` mode, please set ``spark.yarn.appMasterEnv.PYSPARK_PYTHON`` in SparkConf so the environment variable is passed to the driver.

-#### pyspark3
-To change the Python executable the session uses, Livy reads the path from environment variable ``PYSPARK3_PYTHON``.

-Like pyspark, if Livy is running in ``local`` mode, just set the environment variable.
-If the session is running in ``yarn-cluster`` mode, please set ``spark.yarn.appMasterEnv.PYSPARK3_PYTHON`` in SparkConf so the environment variable is passed to the driver.

 ### Statement